Structure of the $\Omega$ baryon and the kaon cloud: Introduction

 The nucleon has been known to be dressed by the pion cloud in various contexts~\cite{Yennie:1957, Frazer:1959gy, Frazer:1960zza, Frazer:1960zzb, CohenTannoudji:1972gd, Anselm:1972ir, Adkins:1983hy, Frankfurt:1988nt, Hammer:2006mw, Meissner:2007tp, Jenkovszky:2017efs}.
 The pion cloud can be qualitatively understood as the $q\bar{q}$ excitations within the framework of QCD~\cite{Frankfurt:1988nt} or as the pion loop in effective field theory~\cite{Meissner:2007tp}.
 The large $N_c$ (the number of colors) limit of QCD provides yet a lucid point of view on the pion cloud of the nucleon~\cite{Witten:1979kh}.
 The nucleon emerges as states of the $N_c$ valence quarks bound by the pion mean field, which is produced by the presence of the $N_c$ valence quarks.
 This pion mean field can be regarded as the pion cloud.
 In the Skyrme model with the finite pion mass included, which is the simplest case of the pion mean-field approach, the expectation value of the pion field in a nucleon shows an asymptotic behavior: $\langle \pi^a (r)\rangle \sim e^{-m_\pi r}x^i r^{-2}\langle \sigma_i \tau^a\rangle$~\cite{Adkins:1983hy}.
 A more realistic pion-mean field approach such as the chiral quark-soliton model($\chi$QSM)~\cite{Diakonov:1987ty,Diakonov:1997sj} provides also the pion cloud from the Dirac-sea polarization or the Dirac-sea continuum~\cite{Christov:1995vm, Kim:1995mr}.

 On the other hand, the $\Omega$ baryon is not coupled to the pion, since it is an isosinglet baryon and consists only of the strange valence quarks.
 However, the SU(3) baryons are constructed in the $\chi$QSM by embedding the SU(2) soliton into flavor SU(3) space, so all the lowest-lying baryons in the model have the pion tail~\cite{Witten:1983tw, Jain:1984gp, Diakonov:1997sj} in common.
-While this is theoretically consistent, it is more reasonable to incorporate the kaon cloud for the $\Omega$ baryon phenomenologically.
+While this is theoretically consistent, it does not reflect phenomenology properly.
+Since the hyperons contain the strange quark, the kaon cloud should naturally come into play in describing the structure of them.
 Even in the case of the nucleon, the kaon cloud provides certain effects when the strangeness in the nucleon is examined~\cite{Watabe:1995ts, Kim:1996vj, Silva:2001st, Silva:2002ej, Silva:2005qm}.
-Thus, in the present work, we will investigate the EM and axial-vector structures of the $\Omega^-$ baryon with the effects of the kaon cloud considered.
-Comparing the present results with those from lattice QCD, we will explicitly show that the kaon cloud plays an essential role in describing the $\Omega$ baryon.

-The present paper is organized as follows: In Section II, we formulate how the kaon cloud can be incorporated within the framework of the $\chi$QSM.
-In Section III, we present the numerical results and discuss them, comparing them with those from lattice QCD.
-The last Section is devoted to the summary and conclusion of the present work.
+However, in any chiral solitonic approaches, it is impossible to consider both the pion and kaon clouds in a compatible manner.
+This means that one should choose either the pion cloud or the kaon one, depending on which observables of the hyperons are investigated.
+For example, the electric form factors of the neutron or neutral hyperons are rather sensitive to the meson tails.
+Fortunately, the $\Omega$ baryon contains three strange valence quarks and it is not coupled to the pions, so we can choose the kaon tail in place of the pion one.
+Of course, one may still raise a question about the contributions from the $\eta$ and $\eta'$ clouds, since these two pseudoscalar mesons also contain hidden strangeness, so that they can be coupled to the $\Omega$ baryon.
+The coupling between $\eta$ and $\Omega$ is known to be rather small~\cite{Yang:2018idi}, so the effect of the $\eta$ is expected to be also small on the $\Omega$ baryon.
+Since the mass of $\eta'$ is much larger than the pseudoscalar meson octet, its effect should be suppressed.
+Thus, as far as we are only concerned with the $\Omega$ baryon, the present approach will still shed light on understanding the effects of kaon cloud or the kaon tail on the structure of the $\Omega$ baryon.